inkydragon/JuliaZH.jl/zh_CN/doc/src/manual/noteworthy-differences.md

   * In Julia, a range like `a:b` is not shorthand for a vector like in R, but is a specialized `AbstractRange` object that is used for iteration.
 To convert a range into a vector, use [`collect(a:b)`](@ref).
+  * The `:` operator has a different precedence in R and Julia.
+In particular, in Julia arithmetic operators have higher precedence than the `:` operator, whereas the reverse is true in R. For example, `1:n-1` in Julia is equivalent to `1:(n-1)` in R.
   * Julia's [`max`](@ref) and [`min`](@ref) are the equivalent of `pmax` and `pmin` respectively in R, but both arguments need to have the same dimensions.
 While [`maximum`](@ref) and [`minimum`](@ref) replace `max` and `min` in R, there are important differences.